 The author would like to thank Dr. Nadhir Lebaal (associate professor at ICB laboratory) for his valuable assistance in the formulation of the optimization issue and ACCELINN company for this collaboration and all financial supports, under the supervision of James Garnier (PhD and Product-Process responsible from ACCELINN company) for his advice.
 Ana Bonato da Cruz (engineer student) for his help in the search for mechanical optimisation.
 This research work is made in collaboration with IRTES-M3M lab, as part of a CIFRE contract (Industrial Standards of Research Training) by the French National Agency for Research and Technology (ANRT).

 - Liu W, Maletz M, Zeng Y, Brisson D. 2009.
 Product lifecycle management: a review.
 IDETC/CIE.
 ASME: San Diego, USA.
-(In the text)
+[Google Scholar]

 - Gregory T, Brunnermeier SB, Martin SA.
 1999.
 Interoperability Cost Analysis of the U.S. Automotive Supply Chain.
 National Institute of Standards and Technology, Research Triangle Institute, Center for Economics Research, Final report RTI Project Number 7007-03.
-(In the text)
+[Google Scholar]

 Cite this article as: Marconnet B, Demoly F, Monticolo D & Gomes S: An assembly oriented design and optimization approach for mechatronic system engineering.
 Int.
 J. Simul.
 Multisci.
 Des.
 Optim., 2017, 8, A7.

 Simplified diagram of relations between the main components or parameters in the optimization of the flight time.

 Optimization results between flight time, drone’s weight, price and battery capacity.